spitlo/space/README.md

 Space is some kind of generative ambient music machine inspired by a bunch of tiling images I created using [ImaginAIry](https://github.com/brycedrennan/imaginAIry/).
 It’s available online at [spitlo.com/space/](https://spitlo.com/space/).

-Space also has a sibiling of sorts, /'siːkwənt/, available online at [spitlo.com/sikwent/](https://spitlo.com/sikwent/).
+Space also has a sibling of sorts, /'siːkwənt/, available online at [spitlo.com/sikwent/](https://spitlo.com/sikwent/).

 ## The look

+Background images are picked at random on load, from a bank of about 80.
 The spinning logo thing is done with [Zdog](https://github.com/metafizzy/zdog) and [Zfont](https://github.com/jaames/zfont).
 Colors are extracted from the current background image using [node-vibrant](https://github.com/Vibrant-Colors/node-vibrant).
 Random song and band names are based on [Synthgen 2000](https://github.com/tirdadc/synthwave).

 ## The sound